mapthegod/Aura.Marshal/README.md

 Aura Marshal works by using `Type` objects (which define the entity types in the domain model).
-Each `Type` has a definition indicating its identity field, how to build records and collections, and the relationships to other `Type` objects.
+Each `Type` has a definition indicating its identity field, how to build entities and collections, and the relationships to other `Type` objects.
 The `Type` objects are accessed through a type `Manager`.
-You load data into each `Type` in the `Manager`, then you retrieve records and collections from each `Type`.
+You load data into each `Type` in the `Manager`, then you retrieve entities and collections from each `Type`.

 Example Schema